davidterpay/Python-Data-Structures/README.md

 # Python-Data-Structures
 This is an on going project of mine - to code every major data structure in python.
 I will also add a C++ version sometime in the future.
 Over 5500+ lines of code and documentation.
 You can find jupyter notebook demos of every data structure in the folders.

-Full Data Structures + Algorithms course will be available on Udemy by Novemeber 25th.
+Full Data Structures + Algorithms course will be available on Udemy by December 20th.

 ### So far I have :